Setup a MultiKueue environment

 SA_SECRET_NAME=$(kubectl get -n ${NAMESPACE} sa/${MULTIKUEUE_SA} -o "jsonpath={.secrets[0]..name}")

-if [ -z $SA_SECRET_NAME ]
+if [ -z "$SA_SECRET_NAME" ]

 then